pisayacademicsassociation/java-guide/guide/additional-information/notation.md

 # Java Guide notation

 Throughout this guide, you will find certain notations in certain parts of code, explanations, etc. To help you understand the content within the guide, we will be going over some standard notations used in this guide.
+Do note that this isn't official Java syntax, and trying to use this as syntax will give you an error.

 ## Classes